breakdowns/slam-mirrorbot/README.md

 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 # Features supported:

+## Additional Features
+- Mirroring Uptobox.com links to Google Drive (Uptobox account must be premium)
+- Add stickers to your pack
+- Check Heroku dynos stats
+- Nyaa.si and Sukebei Torrent search
+- Shell and Executor
+- Speedtest with picture results

 ## From Source Repos
 - Mirroring direct download links, Torrent, and Telegram files to Google Drive
 - Mirroring Mega.nz links to Google Drive (In development stage)
 - Copy files from someone's drive to your drive (Using Autorclone)
 - Download/upload progress, speeds and ETAs
+- Mirror all youtube-dl supported links
 - Docker support
 - Uploading To Team Drives
 - Index Link support
 - Service account support
-- Mirror all youtube-dl supported links
 - Delete files from drive
 - Shortener support
 - Custom Filename (Only for url, telegram files and ytdl.
 Not for mega links and magnet/torrents)